egiden/django-contact-us-tools/docs/source/base_message_model.rst

 .. attention::

     With the exception of :py:attr:`~BaseMessage.TICKET_NUM_LEN`,  all the following attributes have corressponding input arguments for the :py:meth:`BaseMessage.send_email` method.
-I if any of said arguments are given a value either than their default of :py:obj:`None` when calling :py:attr:`~BaseMessage.BaseMessage.send_email`, they will take precedence over their corressponding :py:class:`~BaseMessage` attribute.
+I if any of said arguments are given a value either than their default of :py:obj:`None` when calling :py:attr:`~BaseMessage.send_email`, they will take precedence over their corressponding :py:class:`~BaseMessage` attribute.
 Consider, for example, the following case.

     .. code-block:: python